US 69 center turn lane - Angelina County

 The approximately five-mile project includes:

-• Biloxi Creek and Buck Creek bridges will be replaced to accommodate the proposed 16-foot continuous two-way left turn lane
+- Biloxi Creek and Buck Creek bridges will be replaced to accommodate the proposed 16-foot continuous two-way left turn lane and 6’ sidewalks

-• The detailed engineering plans, necessary permitting, and utility relocations are expected to be completed by Fall 2026.
+- The detailed engineering plans, environmental permitting, and utility relocations are expected to be completed by fall 2026